 To challenge the reading placement, students contact the SDSU Testing Center and are required to pay the challenge fee and complete the ACCUPLACER Reading Test Package.
 The score is entered into the Student Information System.

 The SDSU Testing Center can set up a remote ACCUPLACER test for students who are unable to complete the test on campus.
-In this situation, the SDSU Testing Center will issue the student a voucher that can be used to test using SDBOR approved ACCUPLACER branching packages.
+In this situation, the SDSU Testing Center will issue the student a voucher that can be used to test at a certified ACCUPLACER testing site with a SDBOR ACCUPLACER branching test package.
+Students may also register to have the SDSU Testing Center staff administer the ACCUPLACER in an online format.
 There may be an additional cost to test at a testing site not affiliated with the SDBOR.
 If a student is unable to test at any of the listed ACCUPLACER test sites, they may test remotely with a virtual proctor.
 There is an additional cost for this service and a computer with internet access and a webcam is required.

-Transfer students who meet either exemption (identified in 2.b. above), must complete the Reading Placement Exemption Form (available on the University website and the MyState portal) and submit it to the SDSU Testing Center.
+Entering students who meet either exemption (identified in 2.b. above), must complete the Reading Placement Exemption Form (available on the University website and the MyState portal) and submit it to the SDSU Testing Center.
 Thereafter, the reading registration hold will be removed and the student will be notified.

 Responsible Administrator